Two county residents died due to COVID-19 over the weekend

-The Sawyer County Health Department reported on Monday, Oct.
-26, that over the weekend two county residents died due to COVID-19.
+Two Sawyer County residents died over the weekend due to COVID-19, the Sawyer County Health Department reported on Monday, Oct.
+26.

-This brings the number of COVID-19 related deaths in the county to three.
-The county’s first COVID death was reported Sept.
-9.
+That brings the number of COVID-19-related deaths in the county to three.
+The county’s first COVID death was reported on September 9.

 The individuals, a man and a woman, were both over 60.
-Each had underlying but non-life-threatening health conditions before contracting COVID-19 and their deaths were due to virus-associated complications.
-To protect the families’ privacy, no further information about these patients will be released.
+Each had underlying but non-life-threatening health conditions before contracting COVID-19, and their deaths were due to virus-associated complications.
+To protect the families’ privacy, no further information about the patients will be released.

 It is important to slow the spread of the virus by practicing social distancing, wearing a face covering and following other CDC guidelines, she said.